 Having more than one business credit card with the same issuer has some advantages for business owners.
 Account management is easier when you can do everything in one banking system, and you can more easily transfer rewards and balances between accounts.
 But maybe the rewards and perks of another card seem more appealing to you than any of the cards your current card issuer offers.

 So, when you want a different card, are you better off sticking with your current credit card issuer or switching to a different issuer?
-The better option depends on your personal circumstances.

-Stick with your current issuer
+When to stick with your current business credit card issuer

 Here are your options if you stay with the same issuer: